 Figure 7 illustrates the changes in mean scores over time per domain for each OHT in Cohorts 1 and 2.
 The colour gradient runs from dark purple indicating the largest decrease to dark orange indicating the largest increase in mean scores.
 Overall, there was a moderate decrease (effect size=-0.61 with SD=1.12) across all domains.
 The average mean effect sizes from the largest decrease to the largest increase across all OHT's are as follows: Readiness for Change - Suitability (-1.60), Shared Vision (-0.88), Commitment to Improvement (-0.81), Roles and Responsibilities (-0.75), Team Climate (-0.72), Leadership Approach (-0.63), Non-Financial Resources (-0.57), Administration and Management (-0.52), Clinical-Functional Integration (-0.31), and Financial and Other Capital Resources (0.70).
-Three domains experienced a substantial decrease in mean score (effect size \leq -0.8), five of the 10 domains experienced a moderate decrease in mean score (effect size \leq -0.2 and >-0.5), and only one domain had moderate increase in mean score (effect size \leq -0.2 and >-0.5), and only one domain had moderate increase in mean score (effect size \leq -0.2 and >-0.5), and only one domain had moderate increase in mean score (effect size \leq -0.2 and >-0.5), and only one domain had moderate increase in mean score (effect size \leq -0.5).
+Three domains experienced a substantial decrease in mean score (effect size ≤-0.8), five of the 10 domains experienced a moderate decrease in mean score (effect size ≤-0.5 and >-0.8), one domain (Clinical-Functional Integration) had a minimal decrease in mean score (effect size ≤-0.2 and >-0.5), and only one domain had moderate increase in mean score (effect size <-0.8 and ≥0.5).